u-boot/u-boot/doc/develop/driver-model/fs_firmware_loader.rst

 	if (ret)
 		return ret;

-Firmware loader driver is also designed to support U-boot environment variables, so all these data from FDT can be overwritten through the U-boot environment variable during run time.
+Firmware loader driver is also designed to support U-Boot environment variables, so all these data from FDT can be overwritten through the U-Boot environment variable during run time.

 For examples: